NOTE: Windows 10 supports both single-app kiosk mode and multiple-app kiosk mode, while Windows 11 only supports single-app kiosk mode.

 Mobile Device Manager Plus is one such mobile device management (MDM) solution that doubles as a Windows Kiosk software in addition to supporting Kiosk Mode on Apple, Android and Chrome devices.
 With Mobile Device Manager Plus you can easily enable Kiosk Mode on the Windows devices in your organization.

-To setup Windows 10 Kiosk Mode with multiple apps, it is required to create a Windows Kiosk profile on MDM.
+To set up Windows 10 & 11 single app kiosk mode or Windows 10 multiple apps kiosk mode, you need to create a Windows Kiosk profile on MDM.
 Follow the steps given below to configure Kiosk Mode on Windows 10 or Windows 11 devices using Mobile Device Manager Plus as your Windows kiosk software:

 Step 1: On the MDM server, click on the Device Mgmt tab.